-In early 2021, as a further commitment to promoting inclusion and diversity at all levels of the Corporation, the Board adopted a new Inclusion and Diversity Policy (the "I&D Policy").
-The purpose of the I&D Policy is to set forth the key principles and commitments of the Corporation which are intended to foster a corporate culture in which all of the Corporation's personnel and Board members feel valued, engaged and have the opportunity to contribute and succeed.
-In the I&D Policy, "Diverse Persons" includes women, racialized people, Indigenous people, individuals who identify as LGBTQ2S+, and people with disabilities.
+In early 2021, the Board adopted a new Inclusion and Diversity Policy (the 2021 I&D Policy).
+The purpose of the 2021 I&D Policy was to set forth the key principles and commitments of the Corporation to foster a corporate culture in which all of the Corporation's personnel and Board members feel valued, engaged and have the opportunity to contribute and succeed.
+The objectives approved by the Board under the 2021 I&D Policy included (a) maintaining a Board composition in which at least 30% of the directors are women, (b) aspiring to attain by 2025, and thereafter maintain, a Board composition in which at least 40% of the directors are Diverse Persons (including women, racialized people, Indigenous people, individuals who identify as LGBTQ2S+, and people with disabilities), (c) aspiring to achieve a meaningful increase in the number of Diverse Persons at the Corporation's senior management level (i.e. Vice Presidents and above), (d) ensuring that Diverse Persons are included in any pool of candidates being considered for election or appointment to the Board and for the appointment or promotion to senior management positions; and (e) establishing baseline information within the organization with respect to inclusion and diversity.